HorizonRobotics/alf/docs/tutorial/alf_snapshot_and_advanced_play.rst

 a one-to-one mapping between a code version and a trained model?
 Git clearly is not the most satisfying answer to this.

 To solve this issue, ALF uses a simple approach.
-Whenever lauching a training (:mod:`.alf.bin.train`) or grid searching (:mod:`.alf.bin.grid_search`) job, ALF takes a snapshot of the current repo and stores it in the job root dir.
+Whenever launching a training (:mod:`.alf.bin.train`) or grid searching (:mod:`.alf.bin.grid_search`) job, ALF takes a snapshot of the current repo and stores it in the job root dir.
 For example, the following command